-External Entity No. Subject No. Role Definition specific root of the PKI of Inspection Systems and creates the Document Verifier Certificates within this PKI.
+External Entity No. Subject No. Role Definition 10 - Country Verifying Certification Authority (CVCA) The Country Verifying Certification Authority (CVCA) enforces the privacy policy of the issuing State or Organisation with respect to the protection of sensitive biometric reference data stored in the travel document.
+The CVCA represents the country specific root of the PKI of Inspection Systems and creates the Document Verifier Certificates within this PKI.
 The updates of the public key of the CVCA are distributed in the form of Country Verifying CA Link-Certificates.
 11 - Document Verifier (DV) The Document Verifier (DV) enforces the privacy policy of the receiving State with respect to the protection of sensitive biometric reference data to be handled by the Extended Inspection Systems.
 The Document Verifier manages the authorization of the Extended Inspection Systems for the sensitive data of the travel document in the limits provided by the issuing States or Organisations in the form of the Document Verifier Certificates.
+12 Embedded Software Developer The additional code to the entity responsible to its deployment.
+It is represented in TOE by D.ACODE SGNVER-KEY and invoked during verification of signature of additional code.
+13 Deployment Additional code Agent The agent is acting on behalf of the issuing State or Organization to deploy the additional code for the post-Issuance loading.
+It is at delivery point the entity authorized to receive the additional code from Embedded Software Developer to produce the CVCA Link certificate including the additional code.
+This actor is represented in TOE by a key used to verify the certificate including the additional code.
+14 Post-Issuance Additional code Agent / Terminal The agent or terminal is acting on behalf of the issuing State or Organization to perform the loading of additional code at post-Issuance.
+It is represented in TOE by authentication key used to perform authentication required prior additional code loading.